davidawad/SpaceShare/README.md

 ### This is a File sharing platform  meant to simplify file sharing between persons and groups of people by removing the need to login.

 ####"Sometimes you just need to move something, and you just don't care if someone else finds it."

 #### You go to spaceshare.me, upload your file, give it a number.
 #### Others go to [spaceshare.me/upload/number](spaceshare.me/upload/number) and it will give you the file.

 ####Built using Flask, using mongodb with gridFS to store uploaded files.
+I want this to be a really accessible project to newbies and pros alike so I will be writing a lot of documentation in the near future.
+As of right now classes are starting up and getting slightly crazy but I'm finding the time.
 ##Dependencies

-1. In your terminal,
+###In your terminal,
 ```bash
 pip install -r requirements.txt
 ```